koh-gt/electrum-fec/README.md

 ### Running from tar.gz

-If you downloaded the official package (tar.gz), you can run Electrum-LTC from its root directory without installing it on your system; all the pure python dependencies are included in the 'packages' directory.
-To run Electrum-LTC from its root directory, just do:
+If you downloaded the official package (tar.gz), you can run Electrum-FEC from its root directory without installing it on your system; all the pure python dependencies are included in the 'packages' directory.
+To run Electrum-FEC from its root directory, just do:
 ```
 $ ./run_electrum
 ```